baumrock/PassPhraseJS/README.md

 You can add PassPhraseJS to any HTML page in seconds.
 Just add the following attributes to your markup:

+- `passphrasejs`

-- passphrasejs: Will hold the random passphrase.
+  Will hold the random passphrase.

+- `passphrasejs-copyto`

-- passphrasejs-copyto: Will copy the passphrase to the specified target/targets on click.
+  Will copy the passphrase to the specified target/targets on click.
+- `passphrasejs-renew`

-- passphrasejs-renew: Will regenerate the passphrase in the target element on click.
+  Will regenerate the passphrase in the target element on click.

 ```html
 <form>